facebook/docusaurus/website/docs/docusaurus-core.md

 :::note

-You can even omit a children prop and specify a translation string in your `code.json` file manually after running the `docusaurus write-translations` CLI command.
+You can even omit the children prop and specify a translation string in your `code.json` file manually after running the `docusaurus write-translations` CLI command.

 ```jsx
 <Translate id="homepage.title" />